Art Gallery O-68, gallery for contemporary art

 Commission for Roos van Dijk

 In 2015 the gallery commissioned the young artist Roos Van Dijk with the following assignment: ‘Make a step in your career’.
 Roos made a series of 20 plaster works, Crystallization, inspired in part by architecture like her work in acrylic paint on canvas and in part constructivist.
 The exhibition was a success.
-Roos Van Dijk is now studying for her MA at the Frank Mohr Institute in Groningen.
+In 2018 Roos received her Masters diploma at Frank Mohr Institute in Groningen.

 Artists give presentations in Art in Life, in which they reflect on their own art in relation to contemporary art in general.
 Presentations yearly, in spring and autumn.